10. TicketCo App & Customer Enquiries Follow

 When you have added all the items to the basket, select the payment method at the bottom of the screen.
-If you have a Zettle terminal and an iOS device, you can accept card payments.
+If you have a Zettle terminal linked to your device, you can accept card payments.
 Read here for more help on how to sell, and here for how to connect the Zettle terminal.

 If you have any VIP guests or sponsors which you need to allocate tickets to, we suggest using our admin sales feature.
 More help with this feature is found here.
 Go to Admin sales on your event, and then hit +Create admin sale.
 You then be able to select which tickets and items to add to the sale, and if you have a seat map, you will be asked to select the relevant seat and ticket type.
 You can then choose to assign the sale as:

 - Reservation - a reservation link will be sent to the customer who can use it to redeem their tickets through our secure checkout